 Data sets from the Norwegian Mapping Authority are available as downloads from Geonorge.no which also offers an English menu.
 Use the Geonorge map catalogue to search for, look at or download.

-Among our open datasets are topographical land data (N50, N100, N250, N500, N1000, N2000 and N5000), administrative/ property boundaries, road networks including addresses, national elevation models, place name data, historical maps, marine geospatial data, hiking trails and official addresses.
+Among our open datasets are topographical land data (N50, N100, N250, N500, N1000, N2000 and N5000), property data, administrative/ property boundaries, road networks including addresses, national elevation models, place name data, historical maps, marine geospatial data, hiking trails and official addresses.

 If you are you interested in purchasing other geospatial data than the open data, please contact the Norwegian Hydrographic Service for marine geospatial data or one of our distributors for topographical land or property data.
 Contact info for purchase here.